LIFE STORY

 One was with the Melbourne Tramways Board.
 The other was with the Australian Department of External Affairs (EA).

 The choice was not as easy as it sounds.
 I had little interest in foreign affairs, even though I enjoyed languages and travel.
-The Queensland farm upbringing had given me a strong dislike for office work.
+And the Queensland farm upbringing made me dislike office work.

-But a brief interview with the two senior Australian diplomats in London at the time – Keith Waller and Mick Shann – saw me accepted as a potential candidate (they seemed mainly interested in the fact I had graduated from Oxford.
-EA elitism had deep roots.).
+But a brief interview with the two senior Australian diplomats in London at the time – Keith Waller and Mick Shann – saw me accepted as a potential candidate.
+They seemed mainly interested in the fact I had graduated from Oxford.
+EA elitism was strong.

 1. Back to Australia.